ogsteele/NeuroBlogger/content/blogmenu/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
+  title = "Theme 1 Title"
+  content = "Theme 1 Subtitle"
-  title = "Ready to start reading?" content = "Head straight over to the blog" align = "center"  # Choose `center`, `left`, or `right`.
+  align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).